 State clearly the shoplifting dos and don’ts, especially that you require large bags to be checked by your employees, bags must be stored in a locker, or a strict return and refund policy.

-Top 4.
-Secure Easy-Target Items
+Top 5.
+Secure Easy-Target Items to Prevent Shoplifting

-Store small and expensive items in locked glass cases, attach sensors or dyepack to items, chain or attach items to shelves or clothes racks, or keep commonly stolen items in plain view, such as place items that are often targeted in an area in the front of the store, near the cash register or another highly visible area.
+Store small and expensive items in locked glass cases, attach sensors or dye pack to items, chain or attach items to shelves or clothes racks, or keep commonly stolen items in plain view, such as placing items that are often targeted in an area in the front of the store, near the cash register or another highly visible area.

 The commonly shoplifted items are those with a high price in proportion to their size, like clothes, disposable razor blades, vitamins, alcoholic beverages, and cigarettes.

-Top 5.
+Top 6.
 Have Security Guards at the Exit

 One of the most useful ways to reduce shoplifting is to have security guards at the exit.
 Shoplifters would be discouraged since the guards would search backpacks and bags and check receipts.

-Top 6.
+Top 7.
 Train Your Employees How to Detect Potential Shoplifters

 Your employees are part of your team to prevent shoplifting.
-Train them what shoplifters look like, how to detect and spot a shoplifter, and how to handle a shoplifting situation if it does occur.
+Train them about the shoplifting prevention techniques, such as the signs of a shoplifter, how to detect and spot a shoplifter, and how to confront a shoplifter if a theft does occur.

 Encourage your employees to walk around the store, down various aisles, and corners.

-Keep it in mind that you should always have more than one employees working in your store.
+And keep it in mind that you should always have more than one employee working in your store.

-Top 7.
+Top 8.
 Keep the Shoplifter in Your Sight

 If you or your employees suspect someone may be shoplifting, never accuse him or her.
 Instead, ask if you can help him or her, or rung him or her up.
 Keep the person in your sight.
 Never try to stop the shoplifter if he or she is not caught “in the act”.